Geary Boulevard: History

 The right-of-way began as a dirt carriage track to the Cliff House and Ocean Beach, two popular local attractions.
 For a time, a flat track paralleled the road where horsemen raced their mounts on Sundays.

 Cable cars were operated on the street from 1880 to 1912 by the Geary Street, Park and Ocean Railway.
 They initially ran from Market Street to Central (now Presidio), connecting to an extension running steam-powered cars along Geary to 1st Avenue (now Arguello), whereupon they turned south to approach Golden Gate Park.
 In 1892, the cable car line was extended to 5th Avenue, where it turned south to reach Golden Gate Park directly.
 Despite its name, the Geary Street Park & Ocean Railway never actually reached the ocean.

 From 1912, when the San Francisco Municipal Railway began service, until 1956, when redevelopment projects led by Justin Herman (of the San Francisco Redevelopment Agency) included their removal and replacement with buses, the A Geary-10th Avenue, B Geary, C Geary-California, and D Geary-Van Ness lines all ran along Geary from Market Street to 10th Avenue, 33rd Avenue, 2nd Avenue, and Van Ness Avenue, respectively.
 The B Geary line eventually reached Playland and Ocean Beach after turning south at 33rd Avenue and then west on Balboa Avenue.
 At 33rd Avenue, streetcars of the Market Street Railway came down from Clement Street and continued along to the end of Geary at 48th Avenue where they turned north and entered a private right of way at Point Lobos Avenue to reach a car barn at Sutro Baths.
 This made the entire length of Geary from Market Street to 48th served by streetcars.

 Muni bus service along Geary Boulevard is provided by the 38 Geary bus line, which is the most heavily used bus line in the city with over 50,000 passengers per day, and over 100,000 passengers per day in adjacent lines (1 California, 2 Clement, 31 Balboa).

-The section of the boulevard between Franklin Street and Masonic Avenue was upgraded to a signalized expressway in 1961.
+The section of the boulevard between Laguna and Divisadero Streets, passing through the Western Addition neighborhood, was widened in 1961, resulting in the demolition and displacement of residences and businesses in the corridor.
 It features between four and eight through lanes and two grade separations at Masonic and Fillmore, complete with frontage lanes.
+There is a pedestrian overpass in the Japantown neighborhood at Webster Street; an additional overpass at Steiner Street was demolished in 2020.

 Bus rapid transit

-There have been feasibility studies by Muni that have investigated the possibility of creating a light rail line on Geary, but no plans have been adopted.
-A bus rapid transit line is being planned on Geary Boulevard between Van Ness and 33rd Avenue. with a target completion date of 2022.
-This bus rapid transit corridor will have dedicated bus lanes which are planned to be "rail ready," meaning the corridor will be designed so as not to preclude future conversion to a streetcar line, including a subway section in downtown.
+Side running bus-only lanes were added to Geary Boulevard in the early 2020s, between Market Street and 34th Ave.
+There have been feasibility studies by Muni that have investigated the possibility of creating a light rail or subway line on Geary, but no plans have been adopted.